 This programme aims to develop your creativity and skills in carrying out projects to meet the needs of clients and audiences.
 In addition the programme will provide you with:

-- a progression route to the final year of an appropriate honours degree programme at the University of Hertfordshire
+- Progression route to the final year of an appropriate honours degree programme at the University of Hertfordshire.

 What will I study?

 You will be taught through a combination of lectures, small group tutorials, course work and practical assignments.
 Throughout your course, you are encouraged to undertake independent study to consolidate your learning and to broaden your knowledge and understanding of the subject of interest.